pairing4good/java-learning-two/README.md

 - UserInterfaceControl isn't really a control.
 We don't know how to render it.
 It's actually an abstract class.
 - You can't instantiate an abstract class
 - Try to comment out CheckBox or TextBox overridden render method.
 You get an error.

+## Final Classes and Methods
+- change CheckBox to be a final class and attempt to extend CheckBox.
+You will get a compilation error.
+- This allows you to prevent a class from being extended.
+- String is final because it is immutable
+- set UserInterfaceControl `enable` method to final and attempt to override it in CheckBox
 -